vanadium/website/README.md

 ### Prerequisites

 Install Vanadium per the installation instructions on the website.
-Also, install the Node.js profile using `jiri v23-profile install nodejs`.
+Also, install the Node.js profile using `jiri profile install v23:nodejs`.

 ### Local development